6 Steps to Retooling Your Marketing Strategy in 2021

 Fortunately, there are several things you can do to be in a good spot for the remainder of the year.

-As you double down and prepare for Q3-Q4, here are 6 actionable tips that’ll help you build your brand in 2020.
+Here are 6 actionable tips that’ll help you build your brand in 2021.

 1. Offer your customers value across different marketing channels